dimitarpg13/semantic_segmentation_demo/README.md

-# semantic_segmentation_demo
-Semantic Segmentation with ResNet-18
+Semantic Segmentation code with various models and backends